 These before and after pictures show how CoolSculpting can be used to visibly reduce the appearance of cellulite and saddlebags, while shaping and tightening the appearance of the buttock.
 This is a great alternative to Brazilian butt lifts.

-Excess fat on both the love handles and flanks can be visibly reduced with CoolSculpting.
+Excess fat on both the love handles and flanks can be visibly reduced.
 Check out this before and after gallery for real patient results.

 What is the difference between traditional CoolSculpting and CoolSculpting Elite?

 - Enhanced fat removal,

 Can men do CoolSculpting?